Myth 1: The migration of children and families from Central America is a recent phenomenon.

 Addressing migration at the source is what will help these children and families stay and live safely in their home countries.
 That means sustained humanitarian funding from the U.S. and other governments needs to be provided to support communities in Central America and minimize surges in migration.

-Under the Trump administration, aid was being used mostly toward enforcement on the border.
-Less than one billion dollars was being spent on addressing the circumstances in Central America, and over $20 billion was being spent on dealing with Central American migrants when they arrive at the border.
-And humanitarian aid was cut for a period of time because of the belief that Central American countries weren’t doing enough to stop mass migration.
+Under the Trump administration, aid mostly focused on border enforcement.
+Less than $1 billion was spent on addressing the circumstances in Central America, and over $20 billion was spent on dealing with asylum-seekers when they arrived at the border.
+And, humanitarian aid was cut temporarily because the administration believed that Central American governments weren’t doing enough to stop mass migration.
 But regardless of the cut, the migrant crisis continued to deepen.

 The Biden administration has proposed a four-year, $4 billion strategy to address the economy, climate change, violence and inequality in Central America.
-Urgent action, as well as supporting a humane asylum system, has to be prioritized by the U.S. government now to protect the lives of children and families who need our help.
+Urgent action to create a humane asylum system has to be prioritized by the U.S. government now to protect children and families.